-Nikon D500 versus Olympus E-M5 II
+Nikon D500 vs Olympus E-M5 II

-The Nikon D500 and the Olympus OM-D E-M5 Mark II are two enthusiast cameras that were officially introduced, respectively, in January 2016 and February 2015.
+The Nikon D500 and the Olympus OM-D E-M5 Mark II are two enthusiast cameras that were revealed to the public, respectively, in January 2016 and February 2015.
 The D500 is a DSLR, while the E-M5 II is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (D500) and a Four Thirds (E-M5 II) sensor.
-The Nikon has a resolution of 20.7 megapixel, whereas the Olympus provides 15.9 MP.
+The Nikon has a resolution of 20.7 megapixels, whereas the Olympus provides 15.9 MP.

 Body comparison: Nikon D500 vs Olympus E-M5 II

 The side-by-side display below illustrates the physical size and weight of the Nikon D500 and the Olympus E-M5 II.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 The E-M5 II can be obtained in two different colors (black, silver), while the D500 is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M5 II is considerably smaller (38 percent) than the Nikon D500.
 Moreover, the E-M5 II is substantially lighter (45 percent) than the D500.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.